tidwall/bfile/README.md

 ```

 The resulting file works a lot like a standard `os.File`, but with an
-automatically maintained pool of buffered page.
+automatically maintained pool of buffered pages.
 The default size of all
 buffered pages will not exceed 8 MB.

 For custom size buffers use the `OpenFileSize`.